Qing County

-Qing County or Qingxian (青县 (青縣, Qīng Xiàn)), or Qingxian, is a county in the east of Hebei province, China, bordering Tianjin to the north.
-It is under the administration of Cangzhou prefecture-level city, with a population of 390,000 residing in an area of 968 km2.
+Qing County or Qingxian (青县 (青縣, Qīng Xiàn)), is a county in the east of Hebei province, China, bordering Tianjin to the north.
+It is under the administration of Cangzhou prefecture-level city, with a population of 420,878 in 2020 residing in an area of 968 km2.
 G2 Beijing–Shanghai Expressway, which is concurrent with G3 Beijing–Taipei Expressway in the province, as well as China National Highway 104, pass through the county.

 Administrative divisions

 The county administers 6 towns and 4 townships.